General Weak Limit for Kahler-Ricci Flow: The Plan and Special Cases

 which gives $U\geqslant -C$.
-So we actually have a uniform $L^\infty$-bound for $u$.
-We summarize this in the following proposition.
+So there is a uniform $L^\infty$-bound for $u$.
+Let's summarize this in the following proposition.

-\begin{prop} For the K\"ahler-Ricci flow (\ref{eq:krf}), if there is finite time singularity while Ricci curvature has uniform lower bound, then the metric potential in (\ref{eq:skrf}) has uniform $L^\infty$-bounded.
-Along the flow, the metric weakly converges to a positive $(1, 1)$-current with bounded potential, together with all the corresponding wedge powers
+\begin{prop} Consider the K\"ahler-Ricci flow (\ref{eq:krf}).
+If it develops finite time singularities with Ricci curvature uniformly bounded from below, then the metric potential in (\ref{eq:skrf}) has a uniform $L^\infty$-bound.
+When approaching the time of singularity, the flow metric weakly converges to a positive $(1, 1)$-current with bounded potential. \end{prop}